selbig2.gif (4185 bytes)

 Rail travel in Manchester suffered from the problem that for many years Piccadilly Station serviced the south of the Country, and after the closure of Central Station, Victoria Station serviced the north of the Country with no crossover.

-These vehicles needed to be replaced, and in 1984, by collaboration between Dennis and Northern Counties, an entirely new Minibus was produced, being the Dennis Domino which was a cut-down version of the Dennis Dominator chassis.
+These vehicles needed to be replaced, and in 1984, by collaboration between Dennis and Northern Counties, an entirely new Midibus was produced, being the Dennis Domino which was a cut-down version of the Dennis Dominator chassis.
 Only 34 were built, with 20 for Greater Manchester with special bespoke Northern Counties B24F/standee bodywork, 1751 - 1770 (C751 YBA - C770 YBA) and 14 for South Yorkshire, bodied by Optare, with B33F bodywork 41 - 54 (C41 HDT - C44 HDT/B45 FET/C46 HDT - C54 HDT).

-The very first chassis became 1751 (SDA 1201/101) then seven were built for South Yorkshire (SDA 1202/102 - 108) followed by eleven for Grater Manchester 1751 - 1762 (SDA 1201/109 - 119), then another seven for South Yorkshire (SDA 1202/120 - 126) and finally eight for GMT 1763 - 1770 (SDA 1201/127 - 134).
+The very first chassis became 1751 (SDA 1201/101) then seven were built for South Yorkshire (SDA 1202/102 - 108) followed by eleven for Greater Manchester 1751 - 1762 (SDA 1201/109 - 119), then another seven for South Yorkshire (SDA 1202/120 - 126) and finally eight for GMT 1763 - 1770 (SDA 1201/127 - 134).

 They have Perkins 6.354 engines, Maxwell 4-speed automatic gearboxes, and ZF power steering.
 1751, the first of the Dominos, was completed almost in time for the Commercial Vehicle Motor Show in October 1984, with the registration number 'Midi 85'.
 In actual fact, the body and chassis were complete but the chassis lacked an engine and gearbox.